Nothing But the Truth (Rhode novel)

 Nothing But the Truth is a 1947 detective novel by John Rhode, the pen name of the British writer Cecil Street.
-It is the forty forth in his long-running series of novels featuring Lancelot Priestley, a Golden Age armchair detective.
+It is the forty fourth in his long-running series of novels featuring Lancelot Priestley, a Golden Age armchair detective.

 In a contemporary review in The New York Times Isaac Anderson wrote, "The pattern is the same as in the other Dr. Priestley stories, and it is becoming more than a bit shopworn."
 However, Will Cuppy, writing in the New York Herald Tribune, was much more positive "Here is real detection in entertaining form, standard Grade A goods."

 Synopsis

 The wealthy Henry Watlington mysteriously disappears after an evening out, after his chauffeur is too drunk to drive him home, and shortly afterwards his body is found hidden in an AA Phone box by the side of the road.
 Jimmy Waghorn is assigned to the case and with clues from Priestley is able to crack the mystery.